LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Notebook

 5. Complete the `week_03_homework.ipynb` [here.](https://github.com/LaunchCoderGirlSTL/Data-Science-Assignments/blob/master/course_material/week_03/week_03_homework.ipynb) You can also find the notebook and the csv file you'll need in the week 4 folder in the course materials folder at the top of the page.
+6. Embed screenshots at the end of your jupyter notebook to show you complete the Intro to Git and Intro to Python courses.
+	- Do your own research on how to do this.
+There are a couple "correct" ways to embed images in ipynb files
+	- Make sure they render when you push your notebook to github
+7. List three things you learned about the unix shell in Markdown below the screenshots.

  ### Optional Videos: